This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 function from the stringr

-for the word that immediately follows the search term (we simply remove
+package to extract the word that immediately follows the search term.

 represents the frequencies of all the words that immediately follow the